hummingbird-project/hummingbird-examples/auth-otp/README.md

 # One Time Password authentication

-Examples notes can be found [here](https://docs.hummingbird.codes/2.0/documentation/hummingbird/otpauthenticationexample)
+This example's documentation can be found [here](https://docs.hummingbird.codes/2.0/documentation/hummingbird/otpauthenticationexample)